Boku52500/Awesome-Books/README.md

 # Awesome Books Project.

 > This is the javaScript project for Microverse.
-In this project, me and my partner built awesome books home page with HTML, CSS and javaScript.
+In this project, me and my partner built awesome books website with navigation.
+We used HTML, CSS and javaScript.

 ## Built With

 - HTML
 - JavaScript
+- CSS

 ## Getting Started